×

 What do expats in London appreciate most about the local culture?

 "Expats in London appreciate the city's rich history and cultural diversity.
 They enjoy the vibrant nightlife, the wide variety of restaurants, and the many cultural attractions.
 They also appreciate the city's excellent public transportation system, which makes it easy to get around.
-Additionally, expats appreciate the friendly locals and the fact that London is a truly international city, with people from all over the world living and working there," said one expat in London.
+Additionally, expats appreciate the friendly locals and the fact that London is a truly international city, with people from all over the world living and working there," wrote a member in London.

 What do expats find most challenging?